jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-47c.md

 guarded against, we have to consider the strength of the motives which impel to the forbidden action.
 Quite a different standard of punishment would be established if expiation, retribution, jus talionis, were its true ground.
-But the criminal code ought to be 404 The World as Will and Idea (Vol. 3 of 3) nothing but a register of counter-motives for possible criminal
-actions: therefore each of these motives must decidedly outweigh the motives which lead to these actions, and indeed so much the more the greater the evil is which would arise from the action to be guarded against, the stronger the temptation to it, and the
+But the criminal code ought to be nothing but a register of counter-motives for possible criminal actions: therefore each of these motives must decidedly outweigh the motives which lead to these actions, and indeed so much the more the greater the evil is which would arise from the action to be guarded against, the stronger the temptation to it, and the